 Ellie Smith explores how nature conservation movement rewilding has made its way into the wellbeing world

-The notion that spending time outdoors is beneficial for health is nothing new – but its importance was certainly highlighted during lockdown.
-We cherished our daily exercise.
-We potted and pruned our gardens like never before.
-We rediscovered our local parks.
-We noticed wildlife that we’d previously never paid attention to.
+The notion that spending time outdoors is beneficial for health is nothing new – but its importance has certainly been highlighted during lockdown.
+We’ve cherished our daily exercise.
+We’ve potted and pruned our gardens like never before.
+We’ve rediscovered our local parks.
+We’ve noticed wildlife that we’d previously never paid attention to.